MicrosoftDocs/dynamics-365-project-operations/articles/psa/PSA-Upgrade-Project-Conversion.md

 If your project fails to be converted, the first step is to review the error logs to identify any common issues that are related to your WBS.
 If the logs don't indicate a specific error that you can take action on, contact Customer Support so that your case can be reviewed further.

-### How are business closures handled in Project for the Web?
+### How are business closures handled in Project for the web?

-Project for the Web doesn't respect business closures that the enterprise defines at the organization level.
+Project for the web doesn't respect business closures that the enterprise defines at the organization level.
 However, it will respect other types of days off that are defined in a given work hour template.

-### What are the limitations of Project for the Web?
+### What are the limitations of Project for the web?

 See [Create a work breakdown structure: Project Limitations](/project-management/create-wbs#project-limitations.md).